ARCHIVES: HILCHOS BIRCHAS HA’HODA’AH

 Some Poskim differentiate between flying between countries (where the Bracha needs to be recited even if not flying over water) and between two cities in one country (where no Bracha is recited).
 (See Shu”t Tzitz Eliezer Vol. 11 Siman 14)

-Some Poskim including Rav Ovadia Yosef Shlita (in Shu”t Yechaveh Da’as Vol. 2 Siman 26) rule that only flights whose duration is more than 72 minutes require Birchas HaGomel.
+Some Poskim including Chacham Rav Ovadia Yosef Zatzal (in Shu”t Yechaveh Da’as Vol. 2 Siman 26) rule that only flights whose duration is more than 72 minutes require Birchas HaGomel.

 Many Poskim, however, have a hard time understanding this difference between short flights and long flights, as any amount of time spent in a speeding airplane hundreds of feet above the ground is a situation of extreme danger, as many plane crashes have happened almost immediately upon takeoff.